 Read on to learn how the B2B sales model works, why you should adopt it, and get some tips to help you get your sales growing fast.

 B2B sales is a sales model where products or services are sold from one business to another.
-It is contrasted to B2C sales where a business sells to individual customers.
+It is contrasted to B2C or D2C sales (see D2C meaning) where a business sells to individual customers.

 B2B vs B2C Sales